EanNewton/dotfiles/README.md

 - Globbing - The `**` recursive operator and qualifiers like `(.)` and `(/)` for globbing are essential, like `rm **/.DS_Store`

-- Legacy - I started using Zsh in 2002 or so when it was edgy.

 ### Common Tricks